Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

-In recommender systems, regularization is a commonly used technique to fulfill popularity fairness.
+\textbf{Recommender Systems.} In recommender systems, regularization is a commonly used technique to fulfill popularity fairness.
 As an example, in online shopping platforms, the number of feedback actions an item receives generally represents how popular this item is.
 Based on such intuition, Zhu et al.~\cite{zhu2021popularity} proposed to formulate a regularization as

 Here $\hat{\mathbf{r}}_{+}$ denotes the vector of predicted relevance scores for positive user-item pairs; $\mathbf{p}_{+}$ represents the vector of the feedback number received by the corresponding items in user-item pairs; $\text{Corr}_{\text{P}}(\cdot, \cdot)$ is the Pearson correlation function.
 By regularizing the correlation between $\hat{\mathbf{r}}_{+}$ and $\mathbf{p}_{+}$, the effect that popular items tend to receive higher relevance scores can be relieved.
 Various other works also employed regularization terms based on the popularity of items to achieve popularity fairness~\cite{DBLP:conf/recsys/KamishimaAAS13,DBLP:journals/corr/abs-2101-03584,abdollahpouri2017controlling,DBLP:conf/flairs/WasilewskiH16,DBLP:conf/sigir/ChenXLYSD20}.
 Regularization is also a widely used technique to promote user fairness in recommender systems.
 For example, Lin et al.~\cite{DBLP:conf/recsys/LinZZGLM17} pointed out that all users should receive recommendations with equal quality.
 Correspondingly, the difference of recommendation quality (measured by the relevance scores of recommended items to users) between every two individuals is summed up and formulated as the regularization term.
 Besides, Li et al.~\cite{li2021user} defined a regularization term by considering the recommendation quality discrepancy between active users and inactive ones.
 Furthermore, regularization can also be adopted to promote other types of application-specific fairness.
-For example, to achieve provider fairness, the provider diversity of recommended items is often employed as a regularization~\cite{DBLP:journals/corr/abs-2006-04279,liu2018personalizing}.
-To fulfill marketing fairness, the variances of errors between recommendations to identity-consistent and identity-inconsistent users (see definitions in Section~\ref{modu}) are first computed, and their discrepancy is then adopted as a regularization~\cite{DBLP:conf/wsdm/WanNMM20}.
+For example, the provider diversity of recommended items is often employed as a regularization~\cite{DBLP:journals/corr/abs-2006-04279,liu2018personalizing}.
+To fulfill marketing fairness, the variances of errors between recommendations to identity-consistent and identity-inconsistent users (see definitions in Section~\ref{modu}) are first computed, and their discrepancy is regarded as a regularization~\cite{DBLP:conf/wsdm/WanNMM20}.